atomjump/loop-server/README.md

 1. Core: Submit github pull requests.
 We will need to consider whether the feature should be in core, or externally as a plugin.
 It is generally a good idea to get in touch with us via our homepage at https://atomjump.com to ensure we are not already working on a similar feature.
 2. Plugins: Develop to the API above, and then publish on the https://atomjump.com/smart.php 'available plugins' link.
 You are free to write or publish (or keep private) any number of plugins.
+3. Translations: We are looking for any translations of the conf/messages.json file from English into your language.